Borrowers

 Wildcat V2 markets allow for this value to range between 0 - 8760 hours (365 days).
 This parameter exists in order to fairly distribute assets across multiple lenders given the undercollateralised nature of Wildcat markets.
 In the event that a significant amount of the supply is recalled at once, a longer withdrawal cycle permits reserves to be handed out pro rata depending on the reserves within the market.
 For more on how this looks from the lenders perspective, please see the Lenders page.

-If the template Master Loan Agreement has been selected, the borrower is required to pre-sign a Master Loan Agreement.
+If the template Master Loan Agreement has been selected as part of the policy, the borrower is required to pre-sign a copy of the Master Loan Agreement with the relevant parameters added in.
 This document is then offered to lenders which seek to deposit to a market after onboarding, binding them to the borrower via contract.
-It defines certain warranties and covenants, accounts for the mutability of certain parameters and is intended to offer the lender protection via the legal system, as they shoulder the bulk of the risk in a trusted relationship.
+It defines certain warranties and covenants, discusses the handling of sanctions, accounts for the mutability of certain parameters and is intended to offer the lender protection via the legal system, as they shoulder the bulk of the risk in a trusted relationship.

 Sourcing Deposits

-We defer the decision-making of who is allowed to be onboarded to borrowers, but require that they will not seek to approve lenders either resident in sanctioned nations or those that come with extant regulatory risk preventing interaction with the protocol.
+We defer the decision-making of who is 'allowed' to be onboarded to borrowers, but require that they do not seek to approve lenders resident in sanctioned nations (even with things like geoblocking in place, an explicit whitelist can add whatever addresses they want).

-If Wildcat notices that policies are breaching this, we are likely to offboard the offending borrower, and may opt to remove affected markets from the UI.
-Crypto is global, and Wildcat isn't going to stand by and watch a borrower reap the whirlwind by allowing non-accredited American retail trader Joe Bloggs to lend them ten thousand dollars.
+If Wildcat notices that borrowers are breaching this incredibly light-handed requirement, we are likely to offboard the offending borrower, and may opt to remove affected markets from the UI.
+Crypto is global, and Wildcat isn't going to stand by and watch a borrower reap the whirlwind by authorising addresses clearly tied to North Korea.

 Borrowing From A Market